 - Obtain any special licenses and permits.

-- Get tax information from the Office of City Treasurer, the California Tax Information Center, and the Internal Revenue Service.
+- Get tax information from the California Tax Information Center (link is external), and the Internal Revenue Service (link is external).

-- Learn about employer responsibilities at the state and federal levels from the Employment Development Department and the Internal Revenue Service.
+- Learn about Employer Responsibilities at the State and Federal levels from the Employment Development Department (link is external) and the Internal Revenue Service (link is external).

 For those business start-ups that do not have access to the Internet, the City's Central Library and all branch libraries provide access to the Internet during hours the library is open.

 For questions or concerns, call (619) 236-6700 or email [email protected]